 Because I travel almost constantly, I’ve had to adapt my usage of P90X to fit my mobile lifestyle.
 Along the way I’ve discovered and/or devised a set of tools and techniques that simplify the process, keep me motivated, and significantly increase the efficacy of my workouts.

 According to Dopplr, I traveled 127/272 days last year (calculated starting in March). … I took 24 trips and traveled 31% of the distance to the moon (113,733 km/70,670 miles) with an overall average velocity of 12.97 km/hr (~ the speed of a house mouse).
-Take that.

 Attention security conference / convention organizers, speakers, attendees and general @SecurityTwits community at large: I need your input!

 Finally got around to uploading and converting my DEFCON 16 presentation with co-presenter Carric, entitled “PenTesting is Dead, Long Live the PenTest!”
 Part problem dissection, part solution discussion, part political rant, peppered with a bit of humor and wit.
 This talk explores the death and subsequent re-birth of the penetration […]